 - In general, the lower the molecular weight of the end capper, the higher the cross-link density of the polyimide after curing.

 - They should have a broad processing window.
 Remember that thermal activation will occur after polymer processing.

 - The curing temperature for reactive nitrogen groups should be above the processing temperature.
 This difference in temperature defines the processing window.

 - They should also cure without the evolution of volatile organic compounds, as these could affect polymer mechanical strength.

 The correct combination of diamine, dianhydride and reactive functional end capper can provide processability that is comparable or superior to that of a more thermoplastic polyimide but with improved mechanical, chemical and thermal properties.

 The growing accessibility of building blocks with optimized properties is helping to spread this approach and provide new polymers for new applications.

-BTDA is a registered trademark of Evonik Industries AG
+BTDA is a registered trademark of Jayhawk Industries AG

-This information has been sourced, reviewed and adapted from materials provided by Evonik Jayhawk.
+This information has been sourced, reviewed and adapted from materials provided by EJayhawk.

-For more information on this source, please visit Evonik Jayhawk
+For more information on this source, please visit Jayhawk